MarcoMengoli/marcomengoli.github.io/_posts/2016-04-20-opencv-mat.md

 matrix.at<uchar>(Point(x, y)) = 0;  // setting the pixel (x,y) to 0
 ~~~

-On a 3 channel image, the way to access to each pixel and to the 3 values of each pixel (one per channel) is the following:
+On a 3-channel image, the way to access to each pixel and to the 3 values of each pixel (one per channel) is the following:

 ~~~c
 Vec3b intensity = matrix.at<Vec3b>(Point(x, y));